rMiccolis/HyperKube/doc/usage.md

 Input parameters:

-- [main_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/main_config_example.yaml) (mandatory) => This is the path to the configuration file and MUST be called "main_config.yaml".
+- `[main_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/main_config_example.yaml)`(mandatory) => This is the path to the configuration file and MUST be called "main_config.yaml".
 This is the yaml file to configure virtual machines and application.
+- `[apps_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/apps_config.yaml) ([instructions](https://github.com/rMiccolis/HyperKube/blob/master/doc/app_config_instructions.md))` => This is the path to the configuration file and MUST be called "apps_config.yaml".
+This is the yaml file where to store variables to be substituted inside projects (kubernetes folder) yaml configuration files.
+Remember to use a name convention for yaml files inside root_project/kubernetes letting them start with an incremental id number (so they are executed with a order).
-- mongodb_values_file_path (optional) => This is the path to a mongodb_values.yaml configuration file for mongodb bitnami helm chart and MUST be called "mongodb_values.yaml".
+- `mongodb_values_file_path` (optional) => This is the path to a mongodb_values.yaml configuration file for mongodb bitnami helm chart and MUST be called "mongodb_values.yaml".
 For usage see [MongoDB installation](#mongodb-installation) This is the yaml file to configure the chart.
 For info on how to fill this file see the [Bitnami Helm chart](https://artifacthub.io/packages/helm/bitnami/mongodb).
 It must be provided if you want to use a custom values.yaml file to be provided to the Bitnami Helm chart.
-- [apps_config_file_path](https://github.com/rMiccolis/HyperKube/blob/master/doc/apps_config.yaml) ([instructions](https://github.com/rMiccolis/HyperKube/blob/master/doc/app_config_instructions.md)) => This is the path to the configuration file and MUST be called "apps_config.yaml".
-This is the yaml file where to store variables to be substituted inside projects (kubernetes folder) yaml configuration files.
-Remember to use a name convention for yaml files inside root_project/kubernetes letting them start with an incremental id number (so they are executed with a order).
+- `[mongodb_setup_file_path]` (optional) => This is the path to a bash file that is executed right BEFORE the start of bitnami mongodb install.
+In this file you are able to perform all the actions needed to get the cluster (or the master VM) ready for bitnami mongodb helm install.

 ## MongoDB installation

 There are two methods to install it:

-1. With the default configuration:
+1. With the default configuration (you are free to skip "mongodb_values_file_path" parameter):

    ```yaml
    architecture: standalone